 For over 15 years I have been a practicing Clinical Psychologist.
 I offer individual psychotherapy to adults and adolescents, and couples therapy as well.
-My expertise is in Psychodynamic and Cognitive Behavioral approaches and I integrate aspects of Mindfulness also.
+My expertise is in a Psychodynamic approach, and I integrate aspects of Cognitive Behavioral Therapy and Mindfulness as well.

 My areas of focus include: anxiety, depression and mood disorders, relationships, trauma/PTSD, creativity, career/work transitions, living with illness, LGBTQ affirmative therapy, grief and loss